 Brainstorming group members will be expected to actively participate in regularly scheduled phone conferences to brainstorm on work product ideas.
 Members will also be expected to participate in the drafting of a detailed outline that allows a subsequent drafting team to prepare work product consistent with standards of The Sedona Conference.

 In order to apply for the brainstorming group(s), you must be a member of WG11.
 If you are interested in applying for the brainstorming group(s), but are not yet a member of WG11, please become a member by signing up for a Working Group Series (WGS) membership.
 Once a WGS member, one is eligible to take part in the activities of all Working Groups, including WG11.
 If you have any questions about how to sign up for a membership or encounter any difficulties while doing so, please contact our office at [email protected] or +1(602) 258-4910.

 In order to be considered for the brainstorming group(s), please provide separate answers to each of the questions below and submit to Michael Pomarico at [email protected] no later than COB EST on Thursday, February 2, 2023.
 Please be brief when answering the questions – no more than 50 words per answer to a question.
 When applying, please note which brainstorming group(s) you are applying for.
 If you are applying for both brainstorming groups, please be sure to answer the fourth question for each brainstorming group.

 - How many years of experience do you have?

 - What organization do you work for?

-- What qualifications or experiences make you particularly qualified to serve on the drafting team, and why?
+- What qualifications or experiences make you particularly qualified to serve on this brainstorming group, and why?